 We do not post shows on our schedule until we have confirmed an on-sale date.
 For some rental or private events, information will not appear on our calendar.

-Items that are left at the theatre are kept in our lost and found at the Clinch Avenue Box Office.
-Please call 865-684-1200, option 2 during regular business hours to see if your item has been turned in.
+Items that are left at the Theatre are kept in our lost and found at the Clinch Ave.
+Box Office.
+Please call 865.684.1200, ext.
+2 during regular business hours to see if your item has been turned in.

 In accordance with Tennessee state law, The Tennessee Theatre expressly prohibits smoking, including electronic cigaerrettes, anywhere inside the building either backstage or front of house.
 Violation of this policy may result in the offender’s immediate ejection and an additional cleaning fee for the lessee.

 Patrons may smoke outside on Gay Street and re-enter only if their ticket stub is retained.
 Performers and production staff and crew may smoke outside at the back of the Theatre on State Street only.

 Smoking is not permitted outside the Stage Door or anywhere on Clinch Ave. unless otherwise noted.